With the rise of video-centric features on Facebook or Instagram, it might seem like YouTube is slowly becoming obsolete.

 Wondering how to build one?

-Here are ten effective ways to grow your YouTube channel subscribers and views in 2019.
+Here are ten effective ways to grow your YouTube channel subscribers and views.

 1. Publish Quality Content Consistently